BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

  Select “*Query*” under Job Topology and paste the following in the query text box.

  ```
- --SELECT all relevant fields from TaxiRide Streaming input
+ SELECT all relevant fields from TaxiRide Streaming input
  WITH
 TripData AS (
     SELECT TRY_CAST(pickupLat AS float) as pickupLat,